cogentcore/core/text/textcore/README.md

 The underlying `lines.Lines` object does not have any core dependencies, and is designed to manage lines in memory.
 See [files.go](files.go) for standard functions to provide GUI-based interactions for prompting when a file has been modified on a disk, and prompts for saving a file.
 These functions can be used on a Lines without any specific widget.

-## TODO

-* editor: at start of scrolling, it is jumping back to current cursor -- scrolling flag is not set early enough?

-* even fixed elements with no scroll can be pulled down with scrolling, for the "pull down refresh" action; animation restores to prior location

-* dialog shadows are accumulating: BlitBox nil image is not filling most likely.

-* cleanup junk in htmlcanvas code.

-* web: do video sources -- need url

-* svg marker glitch is last remaining bug: debugit!

-* SVG, PDF backends

-* prompt on quitting modified file hangs: can't figure it out: dialog is called but never opens, then it hangs

-### Lowpri

-* textcore base test horizontal scrolling

-* better job finding path fragments from file links -- iteratively try stuff.

-* emoji, svg, bitmap font rendering: could not get color emoji to work

-* code newFiles AddToVCS should default on -- not working

-* cleanup unused base stuff

-* text render highlight region fill in blanks better: hard b/c at run level, doesn't have context.

-* xyz physics GrabEyeImg causes crashing with goroutine renderAsync in renderwindow, but otherwise is ok

-* code: Markup colors are baked in when output is generated -- no remarkup possible!